tredfern/moonpie/docs/moonpie.ui.rst

 removeStyle(self, style)
   Removes a style tag from the component.

+show(self)
+  Marks a component as visible and will show up in layouts and rendering.

 unmounted(self)
   A method called when a component is destroyed from the render tree.
 Used for any